WoltLab/docs.woltlab.com/docs/package_pip_sql.md

 Execute SQL instructions using a MySQL-flavored syntax.

-{% include callout.html content="This file is parsed by WoltLab Suite Core to allow reverting of certain changes, but not every syntax MySQL supports is recognized by the parser.
-To avoid any troubles, you should always use statements relying on the SQL standard." type="warning" %}
+!!! warning "This file is parsed by WoltLab Suite Core to allow reverting of certain changes, but not every syntax MySQL supports is recognized by the parser.
+To avoid any troubles, you should always use statements relying on the SQL standard."

 ## Expected Value